Qlik-PE/Rapid-ML-Gateway/README.md

 ### 3. Suggest and discuss usage/features

-To make QRAG as useful as possible we need to hear what you would like it to do, or what it could do better!
+To make RML as useful as possible we need to hear what you would like it to do, or what it could do better!
 [Head over to Github Wiki to Place Feature/Request](https://github.com/Qlik-PE/Qlik-Rapid-API-Gateway/issues).

 ### 4. Contribute to the development